F5 Distributed Cloud > F5 Distributed Cloud: Advanced Threat & Fraud Security Source | Edit on

 Lab 1 will focus on the deployment and security of an existing hosted application using F5 Distributed Cloud Platform and Services.
 This lab will be deployed in a SaaS only configuration with no on-premises (public or private cloud) elements.
 All configurations will be made via the F5 Distributed Cloud Console and within the F5 Distributed Cloud Global Network services architecture.

-For the tasks that follow, you should have already noted your individual namespace.
-If you failed to note it, return to the Introduction section of this lab, follow the instructions provided and note your namespace accordingly.
+For the tasks that follow, please note your individual namespace.
+Follow the instructions below which will guide you to locate your namespace.
 The Delegated Domain and the F5 Distributed Cloud Tenant are listed below for your convenience as they will be the same for all lab attendees.

 Delegated Domain: .lab-sec.f5demos.com